Syllabus

 The grading scale is no worse than (there are no "+" or "-" grades) the below.
 Grade cut-offs may be adjusted downwards at the discretion of the instructor.

 The instructor may add or deduct points from the overall grade of a student in the case of exemplary ("above and beyond") contribution or lack of contribution to the overall project.
-The status reports are the primary - but not the only - mechanism for this determination.
+Status reports are the primary - but not the only - mechanism for this determination.
+Attendance can factor in here too.

 Academic integrity: